magnate3/raspberry-pi-os-qemu/README.md

 **Primary:**

-* Learning by doing: the core concepts of a modern OS kernel.
+* Learning by doing: the core concepts of a modern OS kernel
-* Experience is crucial: programming & debugging experience at the hardware/software boundary
+* Experiencing OS engineering: hands-on programming & debugging at the hardware/software boundary
-* Dare to plumb: working with baremetal hardware: CPU protection modes, registers, IO, MMU, etc.
+* Daring to plumb: working with baremetal hardware: CPU protection modes, registers, IO, MMU, etc.

 **Secondary:**

-* ARMv8 programming.
+* Armv8 programming.
+Arm is everywhere, including future Mac.
 * Working with C and assembly
 * Cross-platform development

 **Non-goals:**

-* Non-core or advanced functions of OS kernel, e.g. filesystem or power management, which shall be taught by experimenting with commodity OS.
+* Non-core or advanced functions of OS kernel, e.g. filesystem or power management, which can be learnt via experimenting with commodity OS.
 * Rpi3-specific hardware details.
-Rpi3 and its BCM SoC is notoriously unfriendly to kernel hackers.
+The SoC of Rpi3 is notoriously unfriendly to kernel hackers.
-* Internals of commodity kernels.
+* Implementation details of commodity kernels, e.g. Linux or Windows.

 ## Credits

-Derived from the RPi OS project and its tutorials, which is said to modeled after the [Linux kernel](https://github.com/torvalds/linux).
+Derived from the RPi OS project and its tutorials, which is modeled after the [Linux kernel](https://github.com/torvalds/linux).

 ## Key docs